 Caribbean Cuisine: A visit to the Caribbean coast opens up a whole new world of flavors and dishes, in our opinion more memorable than that of the Pacific.
-Rice and beans still serve as the base, but are cooked with coconut milk, curry and ginger.
+Rice and beans still serve as the base but are cooked with coconut milk, curry and ginger.
 Don’t miss Rondon, a Jamaican seafood soup, and Jerk Chicken.

 Chocolate: There are plenty of opportunities around Costa Rica to go on a chocolate tasting tour and learn about the cacao making process.
-Chocolate has played an important role in the history of Costa Rica, and these tours are not only informative, but delicious!
+Chocolate has played an important role in the history of Costa Rica, and these tours are not only informative but also delicious!
 If you visit Puerto Viejo, don’t miss a stop at the Caribbeans chocolate tasting room.

 Coffee: Costa Rican coffee is fantastic, and unlike other Latin American countries, we found most restaurants serve a local brew (rather than imported instant coffee).
 There are plenty of coffee tours that take you through the bean-to-cup process.
 Our Coffee N’ Jungle Night Tour was informative and lots of fun.